ome/omero-figure/README.rst

 The following steps assume that the OMERO.server is already running.

-- Go to the directory where ``omero_figure`` has been installed, this could be on a different machine.
+- Go to the directory where ``omero_figure`` has been installed, this could be on a different machine
 - Go to ``/omero_figure/scripts``
 - Upload, if not already installed, the script as an official script: